BatGap Logo

 Rick: I’m sure.

 Tom: I mean, you just… the mind boggles.
-So, and then you said that you think the human body is more sophisticated than the Hadron Collider.
+So, then you said that you think the human body is more sophisticated than the Hadron Collider.
 I mean…

 Rick: Well, that’s not to say the human body can experience the Higgs boson, or would want to.
 It has unique capabilities, just as the Large Hadron Collider does, or the…